 A buyer purchases a fixer upper for $200,000, putting 20% down to finance a $160,000 mortgage.
 The buyer then must spend $50,000 on renovations to make the house safe and livable.
 The net result is the buyer must come up with $90,000 out of pocket (20% down payment + $50,000 renovation) for a $250,000 house.

 A flipper buys the same home for $200,000, updates it and puts it back on the market for $300,000.
 The buyer puts 20% down and finances $240,000 on a 30-year-mortgage.
 The net result is the buyer came out of pocket $60,000 out of pocket (20% down payment) for a $300,000 move-in ready house.

 Beyond the cash and quality elements, many homeowners simply don’t want to deal with the uncertainty and risk.
 Horror story after horror story characterizes the business of DIY home flipping, which deters many buyers from even considering it.

 Sundae can help owners get more cash for their home off-market.
 Because Sundae maintains rigorous criteria in the homes that we accept and list on our marketplace and the investors we work with, we turn un-financeable nightmares into move-in ready homes.
 The result is the equivalent of a “certified preowned home” going back on the market.

 Sundae isn’t the only way that buyer’s and seller’s can overcome challenges presented by the national housing shortage.
 However, it is a potentially profitable option for many.

 Sundae offers homeowners a higher price than other cash buyers because we keep less profit for ourselves.
 Many homes sit on the market for an indeterminate amount of time due to needed renovations and a disinterest among buyers in completing those renovations.
-Sundae has the resources help sellers receive a cash offer and complete the deal in a short amount of time.
-Sundae also offers homeowners a cash advance before the deal is completed to help with expenses.
+Sundae has the resources to help sellers receive a cash offer and complete the deal in a short amount of time.
+Sundae also offer eligible homeowners a cash advance before the deal is completed to help with expenses.